Gniourf/srx2text/README.md

 ##Stuff about `srx2text` and `query-sparql`

-`srx2text` is a tiny Perl script that parses an `srx` file and formats the it as a table.
+`srx2text` is a tiny Perl script that parses an `srx` file and formats it as a table.

 Comes with a handy utility: `query-sparql`, a Bash script that runs a query on a remote SPARQL endpoint from a file.
 So that you can use your favorite editor